HGustavs/LenaSYS/dockerenv/document/docker_install_instructions.md

 ### Using linux or mac?
 Make sure you set the appropriate file permissions for LenaSYS.
-The easisest way to do this is to run the command `sudo chmod -R 777 LenaSYS`.
+The easiest way to do this is to run the command `sudo chmod -R 777 LenaSYS`.
-After chaning the file permissions recursively over the repository, all the files may show up as changes.
+After changing the file permissions recursively over the repository, all the files may show up as changes.
 To fix this, run `git config core.fileMode false` in the root of the repository.